FernandoBasso/ReadTheDocs-Dev-How-To/docs/scheme/index.rst

      PATH="/usr/local/opt/make/libexec/gnubin:$PATH"

-This way, we can invoke ``make`` and it will be our GNU make, not the BSD make.
+This way, we can invoke ``make`` and it will be our GNU make, not the BSD make bundled with macOS.
 After the setup, check with this command:

 .. code:: shell-session